K0sarr/TOP-CV-Application/README.md

 ## Overview
 The **CV Application generator** is a web application designed to help users create professional-looking resumes or CVs.
 This project is built with Vite and React to ensure a fast and efficient development experience.
 The application is hosted on Netlify, allowing for seamless deployment and a reliable hosting environment.

+## TOP-Project
+This project is part of The Odin Project; React course.
+Created only for learning react basics during course.

 ## Technologies Used